AnnaShch17/Retail-Store-Sales-Transactions-Data-Analysis/README.md

 ## Data Source

-The dataset that I used for my analysis is Retail Store Sales Transactions.
+The dataset that I used for my analysis is [Retail Store Sales Transactions](https://www.kaggle.com/datasets/marian447/retail-store-sales-transactions/data). </br>

-This anonymized dataset includes 64.558 unique transactions of 5.239 SKU's sold to 22.610 customers in a retail store during the year of 2016 in Slovakia.
+This anonymized dataset includes 64.558 unique transactions of 5.239 SKU's sold to 22.610 customers in a retail store during the year of 2016.
+I assume that the retail store is in Slovakia (as the owner of the dataset is located there according to his LinkedIn profile).
 Dataset contains the following information: Date of Sales Transaction, Customer ID, Transaction ID, SKU Category ID, SKU ID, Quantity Sold, Sales Amount.
-Also, I calculated Unit Price by dividing Sales Amount by Quantity.
+Also, I calculated Unit Price by dividing Sales Amount by Quantity Sold.

-Detailed information on consumer goods sales gathered by scanning product barcodes at electronic points of sale in the retail stores.
+Detailed information on consumer goods sales gathered by scanning product barcodes at electronic points of sale in the retail store.
 This data includes information about quantities, characteristics, prices of the items sold.

 ## Tools